mbarralo/mbarralo.github.io/_posts/2017-05-04-arquillian-rest-integration-tests.md

 ---
 layout: post
-title:  Arquillian - Rest Integration Tests
+title: Integration Testing with Arquillian and Tomee
 tags: javaee testing
+icon: images/arquillian.png
 ---

 How to create fast and lean integration tests has been a concern for me for some time.